halcyonXT/typerate/README.md

 ## Feedback and Support

 If you have any feedback or need support while using Typerate, please create an issue on the GitHub repository.
-We are committed to providing prompt assistance and continuously improving the application.
+I am committed to providing prompt assistance and continuously improving the application.

 ---